swapitsneil/mindbloom/README.md

 - ✅ Ensure complete user privacy through local storage
 - ✅ Build with modern, accessible UI/UX

 ## 🤝 Contributing

 This is a hackathon project, but feedback and suggestions are welcome!

 ---
+## 🙌 Author
+Built with care by Swapnil Nicolson Dadel
+For students who just need a moment of peace 🌱

 **Built with love and care for student mental health** 💜